jazenwong/wong-blog/_posts/business/2019-12-31-what-is-a-brand.markdown

 The concept of a brand is very ethereal — it's hard to define what a brand is, let alone to define what makes a brand "good."
 When a colleague says, "wow, that company has great branding!", what does that really mean?
 To a designer, a brand may be analogous to a cohesive and meaningful graphical identity.
 To a business person, a brand may be the products and services the company sells.

-But we all know that a brand is neither /just/ graphic design or product.
+But we all know that a brand is neither *just* graphic design or product.
 It's also the story of a company, what it stands for, the culture, etc., the list goes on.
 The concept of a "brand" exists in a gray area that can't be exactly defined (maybe that's the way it should be.)

 This gray area is the reason why businesses hire "branding agencies" to help them create a brand, which agencies are more than happy to do (and many of them do it successfully.)
 But the ultimate irony is that a company or agency can't internally determine if a brand exists, only outsiders can determine that.